Kiwi woman dies after accidentally overdosing on Lemsip

 "She drank plenty of water but had on occasions fainted due to lack of food," Assistant Coroner Kate Bisset said of Matthew's testimony.

-Bergin was drinking a sachet of Lemsip every four hours and told health teams she had had more than the recommended paracetamol intake at times, the inquest hear.
+Bergin was drinking a sachet of Lemsip every four hours and told health teams she had had more than the recommended paracetamol intake at times, the inquest heard.

 Each Lemsip sachet contains 1000mg of paracetamol.